AdrianMolecule/pipetteholder/README.md

 # pipetteholder

 ## Portable Low-Cost Pipette Holder
+Click on the final.jpg to see a picture of the final product!

 A **portable pipette holder** is essential for fieldwork, classes, demos, or any situation where a stable and convenient place for storing pipettes is needed.
 This guide details how to build a functional, cost-effective pipette holder using **recycled materials** and **3D-printed parts**.
 With a little creativity, you can assemble a holder that meets your needs without breaking the bank.